jyaacoub/MutDTA/docs/VINA_CONFIG.md

+# Vina Run Configurations
+This is to keep track of the different runs of vina I have tried.
+See [vina_out](/results/PDBbind/vina_out/) directory for output files.

 ## run1
 first run of vina, due to errors in prep only 3015 PDBs were run out of 4650.
 No random seed defined.
 ```conf